Arc2D-Framework/Arc2D/src/display/views/README.txt

 <a href=#display.views.Contact">Contact Us</a>

-Views are regular but larger WebComponents that are screen-sized.
-Different Views are navigated to without refreshing your Screen.
+Views are regular, but larger WebComponents that are screen-sized.
+Different Views are navigated to, using linkss above, without refreshing the Screen.